endigma/unocss-preset-radix/README.md

 A key value object of color aliases in the format `alias: target` that allows you to set aliases for the color palette.
 You cannot set aliases to other aliases.

+### extend

+A boolean that sets whether or not the preset will completely overwrite or merge with the previous palette.
+Default is `true`.

 ## `hue`

 With any scale included in your palette, you can use the utility `hue-{scale}` like `hue-red` or `hue-sand`.
 This sets a series of CSS variables that allow usage of `hue` in place of a color.
 For example: